-Our Soil is on Life Support
+Our Soil is On Life Support

-As a species, we have failed to recognize and respect soil as a living being, an organic community of living organisms who, together, comprise a wildness that is "the preservation of the world."
+Most of our species has failed to recognize and respect soil as a living being, an organic community of living organisms who, together, comprise a wildness that is "the preservation of the world."
 Instead, we have treated soil as a "resource," to be colonized, downtrodden, exploited.

 On our farm fields, in our cities, the soil is ill.
 She's an invalid, subsisting on ruinously expensive life support systems.
 So, dependent as we are on the soil, our own health and well-being decline correspondingly.
-And yet, as the priestpoet Gerard Manley Hopkins, tells us, "there Land redemption is the foundation of community redemption. -Jim Corbett, Leadings (1995)

-lives the dearest freshness deep down things."
+And yet, as the priest-poet Gerard Manley Hopkins, tells us, "there lives the dearest freshness deep down things."
 It survives, and we can revive it.
 It waits, within easy reach, under foot, the moment we venture out of our protective shells.